 As with any business partnership it is vital that the partners draw up a suitable written agreement to determine issues such as control, division of revenue and exit strategies.
-You may wish to consult your legal advisers in this respect or use our standardised LLP Partnership Agreement as a governing document.
-You will be given the option to include this during the order process, or please contact us for further details.
+You may wish to consult your legal advisers in this respect.